Half Ton Lightweight Airportable Gallery

 Above, The first four shots are from Chris Bull & the next three from Paul Green.
 Followed by three more shots of a Ferret from the KFS bench & then two shots of Nick Shuttleworths BATUS range safety Ferret (see MiS for Nicks full Ferret review).
 The next five are from Tony Thunder with his Ferret finished in a very nice Aden colour scheme.

 Above;- A very tastefully converted Ferret by Australian modeller Nick Olliff.
 The kit has been carefully retrograded to an early Mk1 with rectangular drivers side vision ports & is equipped with a scratch built .303 Bren.
 Note the altered & opened stowage bins.
+The next 3 pictures from John Boyes represent Ferrets used in Aden with the mud wings stripped off to help elivate mine blast damage.

 Austin Champ Gallery